 The Company adopted Canadian Institute of Chartered Accountants Handbook Section 3870 Stock-based compensation and other stock-based payments to account for the issuance of stock options.
+Fair value based method is used for recognition of compensation expense for costs related to all share based payments to employees and consultants, including grants of stock options.
 The fair value of stock options is determined by the Black-Scholes Option Pricing Model with assumptions for risk-free interest rates, dividend yields, volatility factors of the expected market price of the Company's common shares and an expected life of the options.
 The fair value of direct awards of stocks is determined by the quoted market price of the Company's stock.
-For the three months ended September 30, 2006, \$11,500 (2005 - \$Nil) was recorded as stock-based compensation and credited to contributed surplus.

-Notes to Consolidated Financial Statements (unaudited and unreviewed) September 30, 2006 and 2005 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements (unaudited and unreviewed) September 30, 2007 (Expressed in Canadian Dollars)